 · The cook and his assistant should wear clean and freshly laundered protective clothing when handling food and preparing meals.

-· All cuts, however small, should be reported immediately for first aid attention.
+· All cuts, however small, should be reported immediately for .
 Cuts, wounds or skin abrasions should be clean and covered with a waterproof dressing.

 · Illness, rashes or spots should be reported immediately if the symptoms appear.

 · A person diagnosed as suffering from an infection or contagious disease and diarrhea must not work in the kitchen any other food related areas.

 · A supply of clean-hot-running water, clean towels and soap should be available.